Towards Robust Semantic Segmentation against Patch-based Attack via Attention Refinement: Analyses of Receptive Field and Robustness

 In the task of semantic segmentation, the attention mechanism is a double-edged sword.
 The attention mechanism promotes the model to well predict the semantic labels of each pixel by enriching the contextual information from both local and global ranges.
 However, in the case of a patch-based attack, the attention mechanism can be exploited by adversaries to elevate the significance of a dirty patch and propagate its influence to other positions via the attention matrix.
 This can result in the global spread of the patch's impact, potentially affecting the output of any position in the image.

 It is worth mentioning that Mao \etal~\cite{mao2022towards} find that compared with the global attention mechanism in ViT~\cite{dosovitskiy2021an}, the local attention used in Swin~\cite{liu2021swin} damages the robustness of classification models against pixel-wise attacks.
 It is opposite to the conclusion we draw for the robustness of semantic segmentation models against patch-based attacks in our work.
 It reflects the unique value of the robustness research on semantic segmentation models under the patch-based attack settings, and highlights the contributions of our work.
+We attribute the opposite conclusions to the combined effects of different attack types (pixel-wise vs. patch-based) and different task models (classification vs. segmentation).
+In classification tasks, under pixel-wise attacks, the entire image is subjected to noise interference.
+To make a correct classification, models may not need the information from the entire image, but can rely on distinctive local content for decision-making.
+When the critical discriminative region is disrupted, global attention methods, with their larger receptive fields, can still generate the correct label by relying on information from other locations.
+For segmentation tasks during patch-based attacks, the scenario differs as segmentation requires classifying all pixels in an image.
+When an image suffers a patch-based attack, the adversarial perturbation appears only in a specific part of the image.
+Global attention might spread the localized disturbance across the entire image, potentially affecting the accuracy of segmentation results in more areas.